ecperth/check-codecommit-repo/README.md

 ### Example ###

-On merge to main check if the CodeCommit repo exists and sync github branch to it.
+On push to any branch check if the CodeCommit repo exists and sync github branch to it.

 Configured aws IAM role credentials using [GitHub OIDC](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services)